 m/other becomings will start in late spring 2021 with a program organised by the Laboratory for Aesthetics and Ecology in Copenhagen in collaboration with the Center for Art and Mental Health and ARIEL – Feminisms in the Aesthetics.

-m/other becomings is generously supported by Bikuben Fonden, The Nordic Culture Fund, and A.P.
+m/other becomings is generously supported by Bikuben Fonden, The Nordic Culture Fund, the Nordic Culture Point and A.P.
 Møller Fonden.